russ3llwong/spring-microservices/Configurations.md

 ## CONFIGURATIONS

-### For Refences Only
+### For References Only

-Below are the properties files of all services stored in the local git config repo used by ** Spring Cloud Config Server**.
+Due to the inaccessability of the properties files stored in the local git config repo used by **Spring Cloud Config Server**, they are listed below for references.

 - limits-service.properties
 ```properties